lazikoly/lazikoly/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=lazikoly&color=yellow&style=flat&label=silly+goobers&abbreviated=true)

 https://github.com/monachgrievings
-to the claim of me apparently 'stalking' and spreading misinfo by monach is nothing but balaoni?? i was in no way correlated to the situation, nor did i take any action against it beside minding my own business and keeping my thoughts to myself, because again, i was nothin but a mere outsider to the whole thing and never wanted to be apart of it. because of this, i hid those in which i didnt want to associate myself with, please dont drag me into something i wasnt the perpetrators nor victims in. leave me be 😭
+to the claim of me apparently 'stalking' and spreading misinfo by monach is nothing but balaoni?? i was in no way correlated to the situation, nor did i take any action against it beside minding my own business and keeping my thoughts to myself, because again, i was nothin but a mere outsider to the whole thing and never wanted to be apart of it. because of this, i hid those in which i didnt want to associate myself with, please dont drag me into something i wasnt the perpetrators nor victims in. leave me be, i block freely 😭

 [rentry!!](https://rentry.co/sonadowyurii)